-fundamental tool of the Tarrant County Medical Examiner's Office, latent fingerprint examination helps to identify bodies that arrive to the morgue unidentified.
+fundamental tool of the Tarrant County Examiner's Medical Office. latent fingerprint examination helps to identify bodies that arrive morgue to the unidentified.
 Latent prints can also be retrieved from submitted evidence and used to assist in identifying a criminal suspect.
 Using the newest technology and considerable expertise, the latent print examiner achieves remarkable results in lifting prints from various substrates.